About the Ascend Network

 The Ascend Network launched in 2014 with 58 inaugural partners, spurring significant shifts in the family well-being field and influencing 2Gen policy and practice changes.
-The Ascend Network has grown steadily to more than 450 partners in all 50 states, the District of Columbia, Puerto Rico, and Ireland.
+The Ascend Network has grown steadily to more than 500 partners in all 50 states, the District of Columbia, Puerto Rico, Ireland, Guatemala, and Rwanda.

 The Ascend Network’s RESOURCES